octokit/graphql-schema/CONTRIBUTING.md

 ## Making Changes

-- Create a topic branch from the master branch.
+- Create a topic branch from the main branch.
 - Check for unnecessary whitespace / changes with `git diff --check` before committing.
 - Keep git commit messages clear and appropriate.
 Ideally follow commit conventions described below.

 ## Submitting the Pull Request

 - Push your changes to your topic branch on your fork of the repo.
-- Submit a pull request from your topic branch to the master branch on the `graphql-schema` repository.
+- Submit a pull request from your topic branch to the main branch on the `graphql-schema` repository.
 - Be sure to tag any issues your pull request is taking care of / contributing to.
 - Adding "Closes #123" to a pull request description will auto close the issue once the pull request is merged in.